Make a reversible holiday decoration that works for fall and Christmas. One side has pumpkins and the other side has Christmas ornaments.

 - Thick Craft Foam

-Note: I got the wood blank from Hobby Lobby in the Christmas crafts section.
+Note: I got the wood blank from Hobby Lobby in the Christmas crafts section (not the seasonal decor section.)
 I looked for it online but I wonder if they don’t sell it online because it’s large?
 It measures 46 inches tall and 11.6 inches wide.
 Here’s a closeup of the tag in case that helps you track it down:

 Christmas items are already on sale for half off, so the wood sign was only $8.50!
 I feel like that’s a great price for such a large decoration.